Skip to main content

 The second number sets either the quantity of items that drops or is used for the task in the case of power cells and scout flies, which again, will be explained in the "Tasks and menu" part of this guide.

-The movie-pos, which you can also add in the lump, will set where the power cell will spawn when you break the crate or collect the last scout fly linked to that crate.
-So you should only have to add this movie-pos in case you've added either a power cell (6) or a Scout fly (8) to the crate.
+The movie-pos, which you can also add in the lump, will set where the Power Cell will spawn when you break the crate or collect the last Scout Fly linked to that crate.
+So you should only have to add this movie-pos in case you've added either a Power Cell (6) or a Scout Fly (8) to the crate.

-Here how it looks like in the lump:
+Here's what it looks like in the lump:

-How to get the correct rotation
+How to Get the Correct Rotation

-Using the cube visualization in blender for the empties used for the crates isn't just for nothing.
+Using the cube visualization in Blender for the empties used for the crates isn't just for nothing.
 This makes it a bit easier to line up with the ground.
-You can also make use of the "create orientation" and the "align to transform orientation" functions to align it perfectly.
+You can also make use of the "Create Orientation" and the "Align to Transform Orientation" functions to align it perfectly.

 Or just manually rotate it.

-Whenever the empty is aligned, you can copy the "quat" rotation values as explained earlier.
+Whenever the empty is aligned, you can copy the quat rotation values as explained earlier.

 I'll create some examples here so you can see different combinations.
 You can copy and edit these around as well for more testing.